Linuswidmer/master-thesis/writing/thesis/sections/appendix.typ

 == Word Fragment Completion Task

 Participants completed word fragments by typing the missing first letter.
 Each fragment could be completed as either a target word (aggressive or anxious) or a neutral word.
-A seven-second time limit was imposed per item to encourage spontaneous responses.
+A seven-second time limit was imposed per item to encourage spontaneous responses. #ref(<table:wfct-aggressive>) presents the aggressive cognition items, and #ref(<table:wfct-anxious>) presents the anxious cognition items.

 #apa-figure(
   table(